telerik/reporting-docs/report-items/barcode/2d-barcodes/qr-code.md

 ### Version

-`Version` is an integer value in the range from __1__ to __40__, representing the desired barcode version.
+The `Version` is an integer value in the range from __1__ to __40__, representing the desired barcode version.
 If `Version` is not set, the encoder internally calculates the lowest possible version and uses it instead.

 ### Error Correction Level